Asymptotic Behaviour of Semigroup Traces and Schatten Classes of Resolvents: Appendix: Regularly varying functions

 \subsubsection{Acknowledgements}

-We would like to express our gratitude to Luigi Ambrosio for his valuable correspondence regarding the Appendix issue, as well as to Victor Gayral, Fedor Sukochev, and Dmitriy Zanin for providing clarifications on noncommutative Lorentz spaces and C\'edric Arhancet for discussions about related topics.
-Furthermore we thank OpenAI for the opportunity to use ChatGPT to obtain philological advice.
+We would like to express our gratitude to Luigi Ambrosio for his insightful correspondence regarding the Appendix, as well as to Victor Gayral, Fedor Sukochev, and Dmitriy Zanin for providing clarifications on noncommutative Lorentz spaces and C\'edric Arhancet for discussions about related topics.
+We are also deeply grateful to the referee for their numerous helpful remarks and constructive suggestions, which were invaluable in correcting and improving the text of the original manuscript.